quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 First, create the [Quix Streams Application](../../configuration.md), which is our constructor for everything!
 We provide it our connection settings, consumer group (ideally unique per Application), and where the consumer group should start from on our topic.

-Once you are more familiar with Kafka, we definitely recommend [learning more about auto_offset_reset](https://www.quix.io/blog/kafka-auto-offset-reset-use-cases-and-pitfalls).
+NOTE: Once you are more familiar with Kafka, we recommend [learning more about auto_offset_reset](https://www.quix.io/blog/kafka-auto-offset-reset-use-cases-and-pitfalls).

 ### Define Topics